 - Only clusters running Oracle Grid Infrastructure 12c release 2 (12.2) or later can be configured and added as Fleet Patching and Provisioning Clients.
 Clusters running earlier versions of Oracle Grid Infrastructure, and servers running no Oracle Grid Infrastructure, can be managed directly by the Fleet Patching and Provisioning Server. - You can only run this command on the Fleet Patching and Provisioning Server.

 To add a client to the Fleet Patching and Provisioning Server:

-\$ rhpctl add client -client ClientCluster3 -toclientdata Grid_home/ RHPserver/info rhpctl delete client rhpctl delete client -client cluster_name [-force]
+\$ rhpctl add client -client ClientCluster3 -toclientdata Grid\home/RHPserver/ info rhpctl allow client